Burros Bits with Lara Luu, Sept. 7, 2013

 Of course, many people focus on the impact Mrs. McClelland has made at Burroughs as well as all the new, innovative ideas she will bring to the campus and environment, but this ‘graduation’ into high school has affected Mrs. McClelland as well.
 Her excitement and genuine care for the students can be felt through her words and actions here at Burroughs.

-Page 2 of 3 - “I want to say that I absolutely love being back at the high school level, where I started my teaching career,” Mrs. McClelland begins.
+“I want to say that I absolutely love being back at the high school level, where I started my teaching career,” Mrs. McClelland begins.
 “However, anytime a person starts a new job there is so much to learn.
 I felt a little overwhelmed at first, but Ms. Finneran, the principal of Monroe, was a wonderful mentor and prepared me for the transition.
 My new responsibilities are very easy to manage thanks to the wonderful systems that Mr. Houck, Mr. Auld, and Mr. Ostash have put in place.
 High school is much different from middle school in many ways – more testing, more students, more staff, and more activities.
 I really feel energized by the constant activity.
 One of the best things about being at Burroughs is to be able to work with all those students I taught in middle school!”

 Finally, Mrs. McClelland shares with us her plans for the campus, and the ways in which she is planning on making an impact here at Burroughs.